 Minting Process Revealed – H.I.P.
-Pocket Change – (U.S. Mint) – Walks you through the production steps that turn a sheet of metal into a bag of coins.
+Pocket Change – (U.S. Mint) – A guide through the production steps that turn a sheet of metal into a bag of coins.

-You Are Here – (Federal Trade Commission) – This site helps you think like a consumer and find out things like how advertising influences your decisions.
+You Are Here – (Federal Trade Commission) – Take an animated tour through a mall to see how to think like a consumer and how advertising influences your decisions.

 BrainPOP – Social Studies – BrainPOP’s has animated movies created to explain the world around us in an engaging way.
-There are some FREE movies, but most you have to subscribe to.
-Kids, make sure to talk this over with your parents.
+There are FREE movies about banking, credit cards, and debt.

 Credit Card Facts – TheMint.org – Get to know more about credit cards – their advantages and disadvantages – before you use them.

-Federal Reserve Bank – Student Activities – All kinds of games to teach you about money.
+Federal Reserve Bank – Student Activities – All kinds of resources to teach older kids about money.

 History of Money – Learn about money, from bartering to electronic money and everything in between.

 Kid’s Economic Glossary – Scholastic – A glossary of economic terms to help you better understand the economic and the current economic crisis.